 - A bad taste in your mouth (when combined with other symptoms above – not in isolation)

-What is the success rate of root canal treatment?
+What is the success rate of teeth root canal treatments in London?

 The success of a root canal treatment at 10 years is reported to be:

-What is the clinical procedure for a root canal treatment?
+What is the clinical procedure for a tooth root canal treatment?

 Root canal treatment is a long procedure and our endodontist will complete it in one or two visits.